chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 Provide Aid

-* Take a quest: Envision what this community needs, or what trouble it is facing (Ask the Oracle if unsure).
+* Take a quest: Envision what this community needs, or what trouble it is facing (Ask for Inspiration if unsure).
 If you chose to help, Swear an Iron Vow and add +1.

 On a miss, you find no help here.
 Pay the Price.